CraftAcademyLabs/ca_course/rails_messaging.md

 </div>
 ```
-Inside here, we also make use of another partial called folders.
-Lets also, in the same mailbox folder create a new file `_folders.html.erb` and have the following contents.
+Inside here, we also make use of another partial called `_folders`.
+Let's also, in the same mailbox folde, create a new file `_folders.html.erb` and have the following contents.

 !FILENAME app/views/mailbox/_folders.html.erb
 ```erb